• Skip to primary navigation

 Circle of solid perfume tins in decorated in a variety of colors with alcohol inks.

-Solid perfume is a nice little gift to make and give at the holidays.
+Solid perfume is a nice little gift to make and give during the holidays.
 Combining different essential oils to make a custom perfume blend is half the fun.
 I've made perfume oil with roll-on bottles before but thought this solid form would be something new and nice to give.
 Or just make some for yourself with your own blend creating a signature scent.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.